andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 The *Norwegian Gas Station Waffle* is a soggy surface-impressioned-leavened-batter-bread filled with whatever conceivable edible morsels a maniac in charge of such things sees fit.
-In my case the soggy waffle is filled with the Norwegian delicacy
+In my case the soggy waffle is laden with butter, mystery-berry jam, and
-<a href="/traveler/2023_05-scandinavia/02-saetre?id=cheese" target="_blank" rel="noopener noreferrer">brunost</a>,
+<a href="/traveler/2023_05-scandinavia/02-saetre?id=cheese" target="_blank" rel="noopener noreferrer">brunost</a>.
-i.e. brown cheese.

 It's mealy, it's flaccid, it's repulsive.

 It's exactly what I want.

 My pilot and I scarf down our roadwaffles with a steamy helping of brown water masquerading as coffee.
 The first hour and a half of the drive is a tranquil jaunt through the idyllic rolling hills of the Norwegian countryside.